-The incredible video in this post shows Blue Angel #5 performing not one but two very fast (and very low!) passes over the crowd.
+Taken at Chicago in August 2017 during Blue Angels flight display, the incredible video in this post shows Blue Angel #5 performing a very fast (and very low!) pass over the crowd.

-Actually the super low surprise high speed passes are featured at 0:12 and at 1:00 in the video.
+Actually the super low surprise high speed pass is featured at 0:05 in the video.

 Noteworthy the Blue Angels were formed in 1946, making it the second oldest aerobatic demonstration team in the world, after the French Patrouille de France, which was formed in 1931.
 The Blue Angels’ six demonstration pilots currently fly the Boeing (former McDonnell Douglas) F/A-18 Hornet, typically in more than 70 shows at 34 locations throughout the U.S. each year, where they still employ many of the same practices and techniques used in their aerial displays in their inaugural 1946 season.